dmf24/slackbotmaker/README.md

 # Slackbotmaker
 Trivial, barebones framework for slackbot rtm client in python.
 WIP use at your own risk.
 Uses `slackclient` library.
 Define actions using decorators, which registers them for a runner that runs the rtm bot.
-Warning: there is no exception handling yet.
-The bot will terminate on any error.

 ### To use: